SPEAKING

 Helping Leaders Turn the Built Environment into a Strategic Advantage

-High-rated MGMA speaker · Adjunct Professor, Georgia Institute of Technology SimTigrate Design Center · Author, Wiley Press book Designing Healthcare for All Persons: Lessons in Rehabilitation
+High-rated MGMA speaker · Adjunct Professor, Georgia Institute of Technology SimTigrate Design Center · Author with Wiley Press

 As Featured In